qanazoga/advent-of-code-solutions/README.md

 # My solutions to Advent of Code
 (starting in 2021, working backwards whenever I have time)

+Working in Clojure because it's my current obsession and I figured this would help me learn better.

 <hr>

 [advent.core](./src/advent/core.clj) is a quick script I threw together to allow future me, or others, to view answers to each problem quickly.